Introduction to Transactions in SQL

 Steps of Transaction

 A transaction may occur in multiple SQL executions but all SQL should run at once.
-If any of the transaction fails then the whole transaction would be reverted.
+If any of the transactions fails then the whole transaction would be reverted.
 The statement for starting the transaction is “START TRANSACTION”.begins the acronym for the START TRANSACTION.

 Syntax: START TRANSACTION;